Procurement Risk:

 Legal framework Score: NS / 100

 This indicator is not assigned a score in the GDI.
-According to Interviewee 2, defence and security procurement is split into two overarching categories.…
+South Africa’s legal framework for procurement is underpinned by section 217(1) of the Constitution…

 Explore